w3c/cogai/README.md

 ![Image of cognitive architecture as a set of modules connected via the cortex](https://www.w3.org/Data/demos/chunks/cogarch.jpg)

+Perception involves interpreting sensor data, focusing attention on things of interest, and placing short lived representations in the cortex.
+Feelings is about fast, intuitive assessments of the current situation and potential courses of action.
+Thought is slower and more deliberate, involving sequential execution of rules to carry out particular tasks.
+Thought can be expressed at many different levels of abstraction.
+Action is about carrying out actions initiated under conscious control, leaving the mind free to work on other things.
+An example is playing a musical instrument where muscle memory is needed to control your finger placements as thinking explicitly about each finger would be far too slow.

 p.s. [useful tips on using GitHub for W3C projects](https://w3c.github.io/)